CSR Procurement

 Our Mission and Vision for procurement are an expression of our ideals to apply in daily activities as we work to uphold our Procurement Policy and promote procurement practices with an emphasis on CSR.

-Accordingly, we consider suppliers from environmental aspects including energy use, climate change, biodiversity, pollution, waste, and resource use, and social aspects including discrimination, equal opportunity, freedom of association, and compliance with local laws concerning working hours and wages.
+Accordingly, we consider suppliers from an environmental aspect, including energy use and climate change, biodiversity, reducing pollution and waste, and efficient use of resources, and also from a social perspective, including discrimination, equal opportunity, freedom of association, and compliance with local laws concerning working hours and wages.

-A relationship of mutual trust with our suppliers is fostered through fair and transparent purchasing practices based on regulatory compliance and respect for the environment and human rights.
+A relationship of mutual trust with our suppliers is fostered through fair and principled purchasing practices based on regulatory compliance and respect for the environment and human rights.

 The Asahi Kasei Group Procurement Principles